-This show celebrates the music and dance of Ghana and the life of Okoe Ardyfio - the Ghanaian master drummer and dancer who died in 2021.
+This group was inspired by Okoe Ardyfio - the Ghanaian master drummer and dancer who died in 2021.
 Okoe met Thomas Annang and Adie Baako -Elias on the beach in Kokrobite , Ghana when they were young teenagers selling coconuts to tourists, and trained Thomas to be a master drummer and Adie to be the lead dancer of his group Akrowa.

-Some of this music was composed for Okoe to play with Tom, Thomas, Adie, and the Edinburgh School Jazz Orchestra in the Edinburgh Jazz Festival in 2019, and Okoe came over to Scotland but was too ill to perform.
-This group was created to celebrate his life and music and this is a special version created for Fringe 2021 to celebrate international collaboration, music, dance, and song coming out of the pandemic.
+Some of this music was composed for Okoe to play with Tom, Thomas, Adie, and the Edinburgh School Jazz Orchestra in the Edinburgh Jazz Festival in 2019, and Okoe came over to Scotland but was sadly too ill to perform.
+And then he passed away in 2021.
+This group was created to celebrate his life and music and international collaboration, music, dance, and song.

 Thomas Annang: Kpanlogo/Djembe/Voice